 The Waitakere Ranges National Park is a 40-minute drive west of the city.
 This is an amazing place to go for anyone who enjoys time out in nature.
 There are 16,000 hectares of native bush and coastline here crisscrossed with 250 km of walking tracks suited for all ages, interests and fitness levels.

 On a scale of maximum impact and minimum effort the 10-minute easy walking track to the 30-metre high Karekare Falls is hard to beat but if you are out to earn your outdoor cred then the 4-day hike (or tramp as the locals call it) along the Hilary Track is the one you are looking for.

-Although two distinct parks they are fully joined and it’s unclear when you move from one to the next, with 670 acres between them there is plenty of room to spread out and aside from the cafe and the hilltop it rarely feels busy.
+The two distinct parks are fully joined and it’s unclear when you move from one to the next, with 670 acres between them there is plenty of room to spread out and aside from the cafe and the hilltop it rarely feels busy.
 Maungakiekie or One Tree Hill is another of the city’s volcanic peaks that erupted with 3 craters, one remains complete the other two were breached by lava flows.
-The site is important to both Maori and European settler history and the obelisk that stands on it recognises that, on its face is a statue of a Maori Warrior, beneath it is the grave of John Logan Campbell.
+The site is important to both Maori and European settler history and the obelisk that stands on it recognises that.
+On its face is a statue of a Maori Warrior, beneath it is the grave of John Logan Campbell.